mashupbots/socko/socko-docs/docs/guides/configuration.markdown

    If a connection to the web server is idle (no read or writes) for the specified period of time, it will be closed.
 Defaults to `0` which indicates no timeout - i.e. connections are not closed.

+ - `logNetworkActivity`

+   Dumps request and response data to the debug logger.
+To see the output, you need to set the logging level for `io.netty.handler.logging.LoggingHandler` to debug.
+The default is `false`.

  - `webLog`

    Web server activity log.